A Murder In The Public Domain

 The game requires DirectX 9.0c or higher.
 This may be downloaded at:

-The game also requires an Xvid, AC3, and MP3 decoder for DirectX.
+The game also requires an Xvid and MP3 decoder for DirectX.
 My personal choice is ffdshow. ffdshow is an open source project, available on SourceForge here:

-The game requires the Gstreamer, Xine, or VLC Phonon backend.
-For Gstreamer, the game also requires the good, bad, ugly, and ffmpeg Gstreamer plugins.
-For Xine, the game requires freeworld Xine plugins.
-My preference is the Gstreamer Phonon backend and that is what I develop with.
+The game requires the Gstreamer Phonon backend.
+The game also requires the good, bad, ugly, and ffmpeg Gstreamer plugins.

 A note about Phonon backends: The order of the backend that takes precedence is unknown so it's best to only have one installed to know which one is being used.